 - Document of title to the goods.
 A document of title means the freight can be transferred to the holder of the BOL.
 Now, the holder of the BOL has the right to claim to transfer the goods to another.

-What is the Difference between a BOL and Freight Bill?
+What is the difference between a BOL and a freight bill?

 The bill of lading and freight bill are similar documents.
 However, they are not the same.
 Unlike a BOL, a freight bill cannot serve as evidence in a claims dispute or shipping mistake.
 The information on a freight bill should be similar (if not the same) to the BOL, but it also includes extra information on accessorial charges, fees, and notes to clarify any data on the BOL.
 Freight bills are an invoice that can be assessed by 3PLs or an internal logistics team; they showroom for improvement in costs, solutions and time.

-- Straight Bill of Lading: a non-negotiable bill of lading used where the goods have been paid for or do not require payment.
+Straight bill of lading is a non-negotiable bill of lading used where the goods have been paid for or do not require payment.
 The shipping company will deliver the shipment to its consignee upon confirmation of identification.
 This is also a consignment bill of lading.

-- Claused Bill of Lading: a BOL that shows there has been damage to the delivered goods.
+This type of BOL shows there has been damage to the delivered goods.
 If something is missing or goods are damaged, the carrier may have difficulty receiving payment.